GeertJohan/yubigo/readme.md

 if ok {
 	// succes!!
 The OTP is valid!
-	// lets get some data from the result sessioncounter := result.GetResultParameter("sessioncounter")
-	log.Printf("This was the  %sth time the Yubikey was pluggin into a computer.\n", sessioncounter) log.Printf("Used query was: %s\n", result.GetRequestQuery()) // this query string includes the url of the api-server that responded first.
+	log.Printf("Used query was: %s\n", result.GetRequestQuery()) // this query string includes the url of the api-server that responded first.
 } else {
 	// fail!
 The OTP is invalid or has been used before.